-Analyzing your link structure is super helpful to identify broken and malformed links.
-It can also help prioritize which links to fix first and which links could signal too much importance.
+Analyzing your link structure is super helpful in identifying broken and malformed links.
+It can also help prioritize which links to fix first and which could signal too much importance.

 Improve Internal Linking

-Improving the internal linking structure will help important content to perform better.
-Link optimization can also assist in improving the click-through rates of call-to-action links for users.
+Improving the internal linking structure will help important content perform better.
+Link optimization can also assist in improving users’ click-through rates of call-to-action links.

-Optimizing internal links helps search engines (using Google’s Reasonable Surfer Model) consider the amount of PageRank a link might pass along based upon the probability that someone might click on a link.
+Optimizing internal links helps search engines (using Google’s Reasonable Surfer Model) consider the amount of PageRank a link might pass along based on the probability that someone might click on a link.

 How To Analyse Link Position